1999AZZAR/Autonomous_Mobile_Manipulator/README.md

 - **Advanced Manipulation:** Servo-based manipulation with 4-component picker system (gripper, tilt, neck, base) for precise object handling.
 - **Simulation & Reality:** Supports both realistic Gazebo simulation and real-world hardware deployment with a unified launch system.
 - **Flexible Control Interfaces:** Offers multiple points of control and integration:
+    - **Web UI (Primary Interface):** Complete robot control and monitoring with path planning, real-time sensor data, and system management.
+    - **REST API:** HTTP interface for all robot functions, used by both Web UI and N8N.
-    - **n8n Workflow Automation:** A powerful, low-code platform for designing complex automation sequences (e.g., "patrol until an object is found, then pick and place it").
+    - **N8N Workflow Automation (Optional):** Low-code platform for complex automation sequences and scheduled tasks.
-    - **REST API:** A simple HTTP interface for scripting and high-level control.
     - **WebSockets:** For real-time data streaming and interactive control.
     - **MQTT Bridge:** For integration with IoT ecosystems and devices.
 - **Containerized Deployment:** Uses Docker and Docker Compose for consistent, reproducible, and isolated development and production environments.